The Paul Stephenson Bursary

 Five bursaries will be available to students from Black, Asian and minority ethnic backgrounds from the Bristol region.

 Paul Stephenson, OBE, is a community worker, activist and long-time campaigner for civil rights for the British African Caribbean community.
 He lives in Bristol and in 1963 led a boycott of the Bristol Omnibus Company protesting against its refusal to employ Black or Asian drivers or conductors.
 After a 60 day boycott, the company revoked its colour bar ban.

 In return for this money we ask students to complete a piece of project work around widening participation in higher education, using the skills they will be learning on their course.

 Eligibility and how to apply

-The scheme is designed for new undergraduate applicants to the Faculty of Arts, Creative Industries and Education from the Bristol region.
+The scheme is designed for new undergraduate applicants to the Faculty of Arts, Creative Industries and Education.

-Applicants must hold an offer for a course in the Faculty of Arts Creative Industries and Education starting September 2021, identify as being from a BAME background and live in the Bristol region.
+Applicants must hold an offer for a course in the Faculty of Arts Creative Industries and Education starting September 2021, identify as being from a Black, Asian and minority ethnic background and live in the Bristol region.

 This is a highly competitive scheme, the number of applications far exceeds the number of awards made.